alexKleider/phInfo/README.md

 The goal is to end up with a device that provides:

 * the Pathagar Book Server, and
-* a static site.
+* one or more static sites.

-It would not be difficult to add other static sites as well.

 ## The Process